NFL on DuMont

-The NFL on DuMont was an American television program that broadcast National Football League games on the now defunct DuMont Television Network.
+The NFL on DuMont is an American television program that broadcast National Football League (NFL) games on the now defunct DuMont Television Network.
 The program ran from 1951 to 1955.

 History

 DuMont's NFL coverage consisted of contracts the network signed with individual NFL teams.
 Only for the NFL Championship Game did the network actually sign a contract with the league.
 Some teams did not have deals with DuMont; instead selling television rights to local stations, independent producers, or breweries who were major sponsors and who also packaged the telecasts.

 1951-1952

 Locally and regionally televised games were broadcast as early as 1939, but on December 23, 1951, DuMont televised the first ever live, coast-to-coast professional football game, the NFL Championship Game between the Los Angeles Rams and Cleveland Browns.
 DuMont paid $75,000 for the rights to broadcast the game.

 In 1952, DuMont only aired New York Giants games before moving to a more national scope the following season.